 4.12 Flooring (including ramps and stairways) is maintained in a non-slip condition 5 4 Rubber and VCT flooring have been well maintained throughout the facility.
 4.13 Stair risers (interior and exterior) do not exceed 6 1/2 inches and range in number from 3 - 16 The overall facility is one story without stairways.
 5 5 4.14 Glass is properly located and protected with wire or safety material to prevent accidental student injury Glass at door transoms and sidelights is tempered for safety.
-5 4 4.15 Fixed Projections in the traffic areas do not extend more than eight inches from the corridor wall Water coolers have been recessed in the Corridor wall.
-5 4 4.16 Traffic areas terminate at an exit or a stairway leading to an egress Exits are properly located to allow safe egress from the building.
-There are no dead-end Corridors in the building.
-5 4
+5 4 4.15 Fixed Projections in the traffic areas do not extend more than eight inches from the corridor wall 5 4 Water coolers have been recessed in the Corridor wall.
+4.16 Traffic areas terminate at an exit or a stairway leading to an egress 5 4